zhangyh98/blockchain/src/web/jslint/ContractRules.md

 # **Syntax in the Smart Contract**

-Chain smart contracts are written in the 'JaveScript'.
+smart contracts are written in the 'JaveScript'.
 In order to facilitate developers to develop a more standardized and safer contract, JSLint is used to check the syntax in smart contracts.
 Please refer to [JSLint GitHub](./).
 When editing a contract, you first need to ensure that the contract passes the test inJSLint before it can be detected as a legal contract by the Chain system.

 The standard syntax of JSLint is described in detail on the official website.
 The purpose of this document is to refine the original JSLint syntax rules as a complete document, and to supplement Chain's modified rules.
 The documentation will illustrate its usage with examples.
-For parts not mentioned in this article, please refer to the [JsLint help manual](http://chain.chinacloudapp.cn:36002/help.html).
+For parts not mentioned in this article, please refer to the [JsLint help manual](http://40.125.212.116:36002/help.html).

 Or you can visit the manual at this site: 127.0.0.1:36002/jslint/help.html by node servers or wallet addresses.

 ## **Detection Tool**
-   JSLint detection tool address: [JSLint syntax dection tool](http://chain.chinacloudapp.cn:36002/jslint.html "JSLint syntax detection tool").
+   JSLint detection tool address: [JSLint syntax dection tool](http://40.125.212.116:36002/jslint.html "JSLint syntax detection tool").

    Or you can visit 127.0.0.1:36002/jslint/index.html by node servers or wallet addresses.